-Often filmmakers get choked up when it comes to finding investors for their movie.
+Successful entrepreneurial filmmakers make it a personal mission to find become friends with investors for their films.
 Yes, we all know film is a speculative investment, and a bad one at that.
 Yes, we’ve all heard that a dentist is probably the most likely source of potential investment dollars.
 And finally, we all know that you need to sell potential investors on the glamor of filmmaking before they will buy into your project.

 On top of these factors, if you haven’t noticed, the financial markets are in turmoil.
 But the good news is, during this financial downturn, you can still spend this time networking.
 This country is full of wealthy and successful people (other than dentists) who are very kind and generous when it comes to giving advice to young entrepreneurs.

 How To Become Friends With Investors So You Can Fund Your Film